grokloc/grokloc-postgres/README.md

 The goal of GrokLOC is to eventually provide a code comprehension platform founded upon structured representations of code-as-data.

-This repository is provides PostgreSQL support, including schemas and Docker automation.
+This repository provides PostgreSQL support, including schemas and Docker automation.

 # Links